-All those involved in the College community shall have an entitlement to equality of access to high-quality induction and continuing support and development.
+All those involved in the College community shall have an entitlement to equality of access to highquality induction and continuing support and development.
 The central features of the CPD policy comprise effective auditing and identification of need and aspiration, in line with College strategic objectives; ensuring appropriate match of provision to learning needs of the individual, the team and the College as a whole; reliable and explicit evaluation of the impact of provision; effective dissemination of good and successful practice to ensure that such practice is embedded and reinforced.

 The College's CPD provision will allow staff to develop skills and competencies progressively allowing them to build on and reinforce skills and expertise dealt with earlier, particularly across the key areas identified in College's Strategic Objectives.
 The College will encourage professional recognition including accreditation of the CPD undertaken.

-The College's Teaching and Learning Committee are responsible for the maintenance, review and implementation of this policy and will oversee the coordination of all CPD activities.
-The Teaching and Learning Committee will be supported and assisted by the Programme Boards in all relevant aspects of this policy.
-The CPD policy will be reviewed periodically by the Teaching and Learning Committee which is chaired by the Academic Affairs manager.
+The College's Teaching, Learning & Assessment Committee is responsible for the maintenance, review and implementation of this policy and will oversee the coordination of all CPD activities.
+The Teaching, Learning & Assessment Committee will be supported and assisted by the Programme Boards in all relevant aspects of this policy.
+The CPD policy will be reviewed periodically by the Teaching, Learning & Assessment Committee which is chaired by the Assistant College Director.

-Policy Title: Continuing Professional Development OTC Policy No 1705 Version 2 Date approved: Date policy will take Date of Next Review: September 2018 effect: September 2018 September 2021 Approving Authority: Academic Council Document Owner/Cor ntact: Academic Affairs Manager Supporting document this policy: ts, procedures & forms of Identifying CPD Need and Provision of CPD to Staff Individual Staff CPD Record Form and CPD Guidelines Report on the Provision and Impact of CPD Audience: Public access Reference(s)
+Policy Title: Continuing Professional Development

+OTC Policy No 1705

+Version 2

+Date approved: Date policy will take Date of Next Review:

+September 2018 effect: September 2018 September 2021

+Approving Authority: Academic Council

+Document Owner/Contact: Head of Quality & Academic Affairs

+Supporting documents, procedures & forms of Identifying CPD Need and Provision

+this policy: of CPD to Staff

+uns poney.
+2. Individual Staff CPD Record Form and

+CPD Guidelines

+3. Report on the Provision and Impact

+of CPD

+Audience: Public access

+Reference(s) National Forum: Professional

+Development Framework (PDF)